The Bankrate promise

 Where to get a boat loan

-There are a plethora of places to take out a boat loan.
+Boat loans are offered by most financial institutions, from brick-and-mortar banks to online-only lenders.
 The best option for you will depend on your credit situation, your previous banking history and what type of boat you’re looking to finance.

 There are lenders across the country that specialize in loans for new and used boats, as well as refinance loans for existing boat loans.
-While these aren’t as common as personal loan lenders, a quick Google search will pull up marine lenders and maybe even brick-and-mortar locations in your area.
+While these aren’t as common as personal loan lenders, a quick Google search will pull up marine lenders and maybe even local branches in your area.

 Like every other option, there are upsides and downsides to financing with a marine lender.
 For one, you could end up paying more in interest or may have a harder time getting approved than with a traditional personal loan.
 However, you may be able to set sail on the open waters sooner than with any other type of institution, since its focus is solely on boaters.